XEQMLabs/xeqm-core/README.md

 # Equilibria

+** NOTE: DOES THE COPYRIGHT NEED TO BE REVIEWED AND UPDATED - WORK IN PROGRESS **

 Copyright (c) 2018-2022 The Equilibria Project.
 Portions Copyright (c) 2014-2019 The Monero Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Development resources